 - Admission fee.

 - Visitors may drive scenic entrance road to main parking area during normal operating hours on

 Restrooms and Water

-Restroom, water fountain and telephone located by picnic area.
+Restroom and water fountain located by picnic area.

 - Dogs must be on a leash no more than six feet in length.

-- Owners are requested to pick up after dog.
+- Owners are required by law to pick up after dogs.